 In general, compliance with your local building codes is your responsibility.

 Many of our customers do not choose to obtain permits, even though we always inform them that anything that is affixed to the ground normally requires a building permit.

-At minimum, we suggest that you observe property setback regulations, so you do not erect the structure in a spot that violates local rules (and so might attract official attention and possible penalties).
+At minimum, we suggest that you observe property setback regulations so you do not erect the structure in a location that violates local regulations (and so might attract official attention and possible penalties).